 - Fresh Basil – Added just before blending for a slightly sweet flavor as roasting basil can remove some of its flavor.

-- Seasonings – Salt and pepper.
+- Seasonings – Salt and black pepper.

-How to Make Roasted Red Pepper and Tomato Soup
+How To Make Roasted Red Pepper and Tomato Soup

 What to Serve with Roasted Red Pepper and Tomato Soup

-This cheesy, carby goodness calls for sourdough bread that’s buttered and toasted on one side, and slathered with garlic confit on the other side of the bread, then sandwiched between gruyere and white cheddar cheese.
+- Grilled Cheese – What’s roasted tomato and red pepper soup without a decadent grilled cheese?
+It’s the pairing that goes so well together and it’s undoubtedly not the same experience without it.
+This cheesy, carby goodness calls for sourdough bread that’s buttered and toasted on one side, slathered with garlic confit on the other side of the bread, then sandwiched between gruyere and white cheddar cheese.

-Looking for More Great Recipes
+Looking for More Comfort Food Recipes

 Roasted Red Pepper and Tomato Soup